Collette McCallum: Playing career

 Born in Scotland, McCallum emigrated to Australia with her family at the age of four.
 She played for Pali Blues in the American USL W-League in 2008.
 Following her debut game for the Blues, she was selected for the W-League team of the week as a result of scoring two goals against Ventura County Fusion.
 Pali Blues went on to win the W-League championship in that season.

 In 2009, McCallum played for Sky Blue FC in the new Women's Professional Soccer in the United States.
-The club went on to win the 2009 Women's Professional Soccer Playoffs in their debut year.
+The club went on to win the 2009 Women's Professional Soccer Playoffs in their debut year & in doing so McCallum became the first Australian woman to win a club title overseas.

 International

 McCallum amassed 81 caps for the Matildas.
 Following the retirements of Cheryl Salisbury and Joanne Peters in February 2010, she was named the Matildas vice captain.

 As a youth representative McCallum represented the Young Matildas on 19 occasions, & was named in the FIFA All-Star Team at the 2006 FIFA U-20 Women's World Championship.

 McCallum is arguably one of the best produced at her age group and was considered one of the best young talents in the world.

-Such is her legacy at youth level that in 2019 Professional Footballers Australia named the Australian Young Player of the Year award the Collette McCallum Medal.
+Such is her legacy at youth level that in 2019 Professional Footballers Australia named the Australian Young Player of the Year award the Collette McCallum Medal in her honour.